Cahuilla

 - Biodiversity Conservation

-- Efforts to conserve biodiversity focus on protecting native plant and animal species and restoring traditional habitats.
+- Efforts focus on protecting native species and ecosystems, drawing on traditional ecological knowledge.

 - Sustainable Tourism Practices